How do I reach the Tulane Law School Financial Aid Office?

 Because the vast majority of our scholarship dollars are merit-based, the likelihood of parental support affecting scholarship from Tulane Law School is low.

 When are tuition payments due?

 Tuition and fees are billed by Tulane University by semester.
 Students beginning enrollment at Tulane Law School have generally received the fall semester statement (or bill) at the beginning of September.
-The Tulane Accounts Receivable Office e-mails the statements to the student's Tulane e-mail address.
+The Tulane Accounts Receivable Office e-mails the statements to the student's Tulane e-mail address, and are accessible through Gibson Online on Student Accounts.
 Payment is due in full within 30 days of receipt of the statement or e-mails.
-Here is an excerpt from the disclosure statement Accounts Receivable forwards: "Your Bill - Bills are rendered on a monthly basis.
-We issue only one bill per student per month.
-Payment is due on or before the due date printed on the top right-hand corner of the bill.
-The due date is usually 30 days after the closing date.
-If we receive your full payment on or before the due date no finance charge will be imposed.
-A finance charge will be assessed if any balance remains unpaid as of the due date."
+It is important to read the Disclosure Statement on Accounts Receivable's site so that you have a full understanding of bill due dates, finance charges, and payment methods. http://pandora.tcs.tulane.edu/acctrec/disclosure.asp

 I was selected for verification.
 Did I do something wrong?